openquiz/actions/.github/ISSUE_TEMPLATE/request-a-new-title.md

 ---
 name: Request a new title
 about: Request a new title
-title: "[TITLE REQUEST] "
+title: "[REQUEST] "
-labels: title request
+labels: 'title request'
 assignees: ''

 ---